janso2000/G2-ReactionWheel/README.md

 # G2-ReactionWheel
-Reaction Wheel project for MECA 482 at CSU Chico.
+Reaction Wheel project for MECA 482 at CSU Chico!